 - the efficient education of the pupil and other pupils in the school - the safety and welfare of the pupil and others in the school - the organisational efficiency of our school as a learning environment and a place of work.

-Where certain behaviours continue, e.g. as outlined in 5.2.3, and where allowing the pupil to remain in school would seriously harm the education or welfare of the pupil or others in the school, this could lead to either a fixed term exclusion being implemented to enable the school to seek external professional support, review current provision and make reasonable adaptations.
+Where certain behaviours continue, e.g. as outlined in 5.2.3, and where allowing the pupil to remain in school would seriously harm the education or welfare of the pupil or others in the school, this could lead to either an internal or external exclusion arrangement being implemented.